OddFeline4/OddFeline4/README.md

 ## Hi there 👋 I am Alexand Smirnov
 # I'm DataScientist
-I’m currently learning MachineLearning and DeepLearning
+I’m currently learning MachineLearning and DeepLearning.
+I graduated Moscow State University on Faculty of Physics (Biophysics Department).

 <!--
 **OddFeline4/OddFeline4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.